 I chose Goldman Sachs over going into law school after college for several reasons.
 My interest in law school was rooted in a passion for qualitative analysis and problem solving, and I was able to tap into that at the firm.
 I had little background in what I was working on but there were people across the firm who were willing to train, teach, and mentor me to make sure I learned the things I needed to know to be successful.
 There was a culture of apprenticeship that drew me to the firm.
 One clear example of this during my internship was the use of Excel.
 When I first came to the firm, I had never used Excel.
 Due to training from my teammates and peers, I was proficient by the end of the summer and was then able to build on the skills I’d acquired once I started full time.

 Affinity networks play an important role in creating a sense of community within the firm.
 Earlier in my career, I served on the steering committee for the Finance Women’s Network.
-Currently, I am chief operating officer for the Finance and Risk Black Network.
+Currently, I am co-head of the Finance and Risk Black Network.
 The network is focused on increasing the number of black professionals in the Finance and Risk divisions by providing opportunities for professional development and for connecting with senior leaders across the firm.
 This includes events such as Partner and Managing Director round tables, recruitment activities, mentorships with interns, and partnerships with other networks to provide commercial training opportunities.
 The network also offers a forum for facilitating open dialogue on issues around race that have been happening across our country.
 This programming has been very important to me.
 As a black woman and an immigrant, it is important that I feel comfortable bringing my full and authentic self to work; this includes sharing my frustration on the challenges facing my communities and engaging with my colleagues on ways to address these issues within and outside the firm.